-The Entity recorded a loss of \$2,623,426 for the year ended 30 June 2010 and as at 30 June 2010 had net cash and cash equivalents of \$401,492.
-The financial report has been prepared on the going concern basis, which contemplates continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.
+The Entity recorded a loss of \$1,159,899 for the year ended 30 June 2011 and as at 30 June 2011 had net cash and cash equivalents of \$3,867,703.
+The financial report has been prepared on the going concern basis, as the directors are of the opinion that the Entity will be able to pay it debts as and when they fall due.
+The directors contemplate continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.